benttruong/JavaSummer2022/phonebill/src/main/resources/edu/pdx/cs410J/betruong/README.txt

     customer        : Person whose phone bill we’re modeling callerNumber    : Phone number of caller
-    calleeNumber    : Phone number of person who was called begin           : Date and time call began (24-hour time) end             : Date and time call ended (24-hour time)
+    calleeNumber    : Phone number of person who was called begin           : Date and time (am/pm) call began end             : Date and time (am/pm) call ended

 options are (options may appear in any order):
+    -pretty file    : Pretty print the phone bill to a text file or standard out (file -).
     -textFile file  : could be just a file name or a path with a file name included where to read/write the phone bill
     -print          : Prints a description of the new phone call -README         : Prints a README for this project and exits

-Date and time should be in the format: mm/dd/yyyy hh:mm
+Date and time should be in the format: mm/dd/yyyy hh:mm aa
+aa: could be AM or PM